zedt123/Particle-Algorithms-for-SSMs/README.md

 The SDS model used is modified from https://github.com/charlio23/identifiable-SDS/tree/main

-We also modified the VRNN,IWAE,FIVO functions from https://github.com/charlio23/identifiable-SDS/tree/main
+We also modified the VRNN, IWAE, FIVO functions at https://github.com/charlio23/identifiable-SDS/tree/main

+The Coordinate and Bouncing Ball datasets are available at https://github.com/charlio23/identifiable-SDS/tree/main

+The Dancing Bee dataset is available at https://github.com/abdulfatir/REDSDS/blob/main/data/bee.sh

+For any questions please email at andmakris@gmail.com

 # Requirements:
 abcplus                  0.1.0